 3. TiAMAHAUL Portable Motorcycle Wheel Balancer

-Next on this list is the TiAMAHAUL Portable Motorcycle Wheel Balancer.
-It comes with an iron construction covered with a black powder finish to give it a longer life and prevent rusting.
+The TiAMAHAUL Portable Motorcycle Wheel Balancer comes with an iron construction covered with a black powder finish to give it a longer life and prevent rusting.

 The center cones are adjustable, allowing users to balance wheels between 13.8mm and 38mm width using this product.
 It also comes with its own bubble level and adjustable feet at the four corners, allowing you to set the machine up quickly and precisely.